MattieTK/lametric-octopus/README.md

 - **Current Pricing**: Shows the current electricity rate in pence per kWh
 - **Cheapest Rate Today**: Displays the cheapest rate and time for the current day
 - **Tomorrow's Preview**: Shows tomorrow's cheapest rate (available after 4 PM)
+- **Free Electricity Alerts**: Notifies when electricity is free or you're paid to use it
 - **Smart Caching**: Automatically caches responses until the next 30-minute pricing period

 ## API Endpoints